- Betting Sites

 Considering the mobile site is identical to the Android app, though, this isn’t that big of an issue.
 Punters looking for convenience can always just save a bookmark on their iPhone homescreen (click the link to find out how).

 As we’ve mentioned above, Mr. Play’s betting suite, including their live betting suite, is powered by SBTech.
-As we’ve seen with other SBTech bookies, the live betting suite isn’t exactly suited to for hardcore in-play bettors.
+As we’ve seen with other SBTech bookies, the live betting suite isn’t exactly suited to seasoned in-play bettors.

 Their match tracker is pretty bare, and doesn’t update as often as you need it to, so you need to rely on a second screen like a television to watch the match on while you place your bets.